 - To create a platform for international Buddhist exchange, especially between countries in the East and the West.
 This will include encouraging multilateral interactions and promoting understanding of different faiths and spiritual practices, all of which is essential to promoting world peace.

-The first educational program to be introduced is “Diploma in Buddhist and Pali Studies (DPBS)” Program (more detailed information will be announced later)
+The first educational program to be introduced is “Diploma in Buddhist and Pali Studies (DPBS)”.
+Click here to read more and to register.

 This associate diploma program is offered jointly by the Department of Pali and Buddhist Studies, University of Kelaniya in Sri Lanka and RMTA.
 This program is designed to provide both laypersons and monastics with the opportunity to earn a college degree in Buddhist studies.
 This very unique learning opportunity offers courses which are taught primarily by fully ordained monastics and lay teachers.

 The Department of Pali and Buddhist Studies at the University of Kelaniya was established 135 years ago in Sri Lanka and is now recognized as one of the world’s finest educational centers, graduating thousands of students with Associate, BA, and MA degrees in Buddhist studies.